You have no items in your shopping basket.

 For both methods, pebble dash render adds a rough texture to a wall and adds a lot of weather protection to a wall.
 The best thing about this unique render is that it’s relatively cheap.
 However, it can make a wall look dated when worn.

-A lot like acrylic render, silicone render is made with cement and silicone.
+A lot like acrylic render systems, silicone render is made with cement and silicone.
 This creates a water-resistant render which stays breathable and needs minimal maintenance.

 Although, Silicone render is really not eco-friendly and costs a considerable amount more than other alternatives.